lvarayut/relay-fullstack/README.md

 ## Deployment

-In order to deploy a project, it is a good practice to minify all JavaScript files, Stop spawning GraphiQL server, pull off some duplicate dependencies, and remove all unnecessary scripts, for example, Hot-reload.
+In order to deploy a project, it is a good practice to minify all JavaScript files, stop spawning the GraphiQL server, pull off some duplicate dependencies, and remove all unnecessary scripts, for example, Hot-reload.
 All of these can be done by executing the following command:

 ```bash
 $ npm run deploy